Selkie Project – Development of a streamlined commercialisation pathway for the Marine Renewable Energy (MRE) Industry

 - Conduct industry-academic collaborative R&D projects

-- Transfer R&D knowledge to the MRE sector SME stakeholders, thereby advancing the technology sector as whole;
+- Transfer R&D knowledge to the MRE sector SME stakeholders, thereby advancing the technology sector as a whole;

 - Assist Irish and Welsh SMEs to progress along the pathway to commercialisation.

-Selkie will achieve these aims by developing shared multi-use engineering tools, templates, standards and models, which can be used across the sector in both Wales and Ireland.
+Selkie will achieve these aims by developing shared multi-use engineering tools, templates, standards, and models, which can be used across the sector in both Wales and Ireland.

 Selkie will test and validate the technology tools on two pilot demonstration technologies: one wave and one tidal technology (chosen via open tender).
-The pilot testing will advance the knowledge for Wales and Ireland SMEs in general, using a structured development path for testing and improvement of ocean energy devices in terms of their reliability, survivability, operability, stability and commercial viability.
+The pilot testing will advance the knowledge for Wales and Ireland SMEs in general, using a structured development path for testing and improvement of ocean energy devices in terms of their reliability, survivability, operability, stability, and commercial viability.

-Including – Risk plan, Data management plan, Gender Protocols, Advisory board and all reports
+Including – Risk plan, Data management plan, Gender Protocols, Advisory board, and all reports

 WP2 – Dissemination and Communication – Marine Energy Wales ( PCF)